 1. When sharing your views online, begin with: ‘In my opinion’, to demonstrate that they are your views and not your employer’s.

 2. Check your privacy settings and set them to maximum privacy.
 This won’t eliminate the risk of something you say being shared more widely than intended, but it will help.
-Any comment you make, either publically or privately, can be captured via screenshot and shared so keep that in mind.
+Any comment you make, either publicly or privately, can be captured via screenshot and shared so keep that in mind.

 3. Do not state the name of your employer on social media or put up posts that could link you back to your employer.